How do you get fleas out of furniture

 Wash all removable fabric covers in hot water, ideally at 130°F (54°C), to eliminate hidden parasites and their eggs.
 Use a laundry detergent that contains enzymes, which helps to break down organic matter.
 After washing, dry on high heat for at least 30 minutes to ensure any remaining pests are completely eradicated.

-See also How to clean oxidized metal patio furniture
+See also How to cancel a bob's furniture order

 Vacuuming Fabric Surfaces